rapetoh/Tailwind-CSS-Grimoire/README.md

 TailwindCSS is simply a framework that will help you style your web pages more easily.
 It will provide you with CSS classes that you will add in your HTML tags to get beautiful effects faster than with the usual CSS code, because here you add properties directly inside your HTML tag and in a simpler way.
 Just give it a try and you will see how cool it can be.
 - Here is your NEXT STEP. https://github.com/rapetoh/Tailwind-CSS-Grimoire/blob/main/ROADMAP.txt
-- I would recommend you to learn from that ROADMAP and try to reproducce the live version without refering to the source code.
+- I would recommend you to learn from that ROADMAP and try to reproduce the live version without refering to the source code.